Datapolitan-Training/intermediate-gis/content.md

 + State Plane Long Island is referred to as **EPSG:2263** --

-## Remember these two and you should be set
+## Remember these 2 and you should be set

 ---